NovoNordisk-OpenSource/critical-path/README.md

 To build and publish the nuget package manually, do the following:
 1. Build and test the solution `dotnet build` and `dotnet test`
-2. Package the nuget package with the right version: `dotnet pack NovoNordisk.CriticalPath -c Release /p:PackageVersion=x.y.z`
+2. Package the nuget package with the right version: `dotnet pack NovoNordisk.CriticalPath -c Release /p:PackageVersion=[SEMVER.
+Fx 1.2.3]`

 # References
 Based on: